vandsh/vandsh.github.io/_posts/2018-10-07-sitecore-search-result-items.md

 ```

 I then created two indexes in order to test:
-- `sknny` which holds the only 2 fields that I would ever want to search on (think of it maybe as `Title` and `Descirption` fields) and who's results would be grabbed from the Application.
+- `sknny` which holds the only 2 fields that I would ever want to search on (think of it maybe as `Title` and `Description` fields) and who's results would be grabbed from the Application.
 - `thick` which holds all 15 fields we will most likely be rendering on the page, only searching really on 2 (Search on `Title, Description` but show `Teaser Image, Path, Link, etc`)

 ### The Test ###